24zeroes/collabr/README.md

+# collabr
-# collabr - collab text edit tool
+collabr is a collaborative text edit tool